 BMO Nesbitt Burns Inc. provides comprehensive investment services and is a wholly owned subsidiary of Bank of Montreal.
 If you are already a client of BMO Nesbitt Burns Inc., please contact your Investment Advisor for more information.
-Insurance services and products are offered through BMO Estate Insurance Advisory Services Inc., a wholly-owned subsidiary of BMO Nesbitt Burns Inc. "BMO (M-bar Roundel symbol)" is a registered trade-mark of Bank of Montreal, used under licence.
-"Nesbitt Burns" is a registered trad mark of BMO Nesbitt Burns Inc. All rights are reserved.
+Insurance services and products are offered through BMO Estate Insurance Advisory Services Inc., a wholly-owned subsidiary of BMO Nesbitt Burns Inc. ® "BMO (M-bar Roundel symbol)" is a registered trade-mark of Bank of Montreal, used under licence. ® "Nesbitt Burns" is a registered trad mark of BMO Nesbitt Burns Inc. All rights are reserved.
 No part of this publication may be reproduced in any form, or referred to in any other publication, without the express written permission of BMO Wealth Management.
-BMO Private Banking is part of BMO Wealth Management and is a brand name under which banking services are offered through BMO Private Investment Counsel Inc., a wholly-owned indirect subsidiary of Bank of Montreal, and estate, trust, planning and custodial services are offered through BMO Trust Company, a wholly-owned subsidiary of Bank of Montreal.
+ID2053 (06/18)